tonig-evo/tutorial_python/egglib/Readme.md

 ### Group labels (e.g. subpopulations)

-Need to be labeled in the Fasta file
+Need to be labeled in the Fasta file, e.g.

 ```
 >sample1 @1